 Gibbons works with owners, developers, design professionals, contractors, subcontractors, and material suppliers on a wide range of construction projects, handling contract counseling, public procurement, insurance, and surety issues, among others, as well as all aspects of litigation and dispute resolution.
 We have recently worked on a multitude of infrastructure projects, including subway, bridge, and tunnel builds and rebuilds; commercial and residential properties, including components of transit-oriented developments; and marine-based structures, power plants, and other similar structures.
 They have involved all manner of project deliveries, including traditional design-bid-build, design-build, and public/private partnership (P3) delivery methods.
 Our Construction Law & Litigation attorneys collaborate closely with our Real Property and Environmental attorneys on numerous projects to ensure that all potential issues are addressed.

-The Gibbons Corporate Department is a full-service business practice for all business entities, structures, and organizations.
+The Gibbons Corporate Group is a full-service business practice for all business entities, structures, and organizations.
 On a day-to-day basis, we provide our clients with commercial contract review, advice, drafting, negotiation, and execution in manufacturing, outsourcing, supply, distribution, service, employment, technology, and licensing.
 In the area of corporate governance, Gibbons regularly advises client entities, as well as their boards of directors, officers, shareholders, and others, on a wide range of issues.
 We frequently prepare bylaws, certificates of incorporation, amendments to both of these organizational documents, and policy statements, and we often review client corporate books and records to facilitate compliance and risk reduction.

 Federal, State, and Other Funding Applications